 This guide is your all-in-one resource for everything Indiana Tech.
-You'll find detailed information about each of our degree programs, descriptions of classes, information about our school history, what the campus is like, financial aid and what the requirements for admissions and graduation are.
+You'll find detailed information about each of our degree programs, descriptions of classes, financial aid information and the requirements for admissions and graduation are.

 Before you dig in, it may help to know how Indiana Tech is organized.
 The university's traditional day school programs are divided into three different colleges, each covering a different area of study.
-There's the College of Business, College of Engineering, and College of General Studies.
-There is also the School of Computer Studies, which is part of the College of Engineering, and the Center for Criminal Sciences, part of the College of General Studies.
+There is the College of Business, College of Engineering, and College of General Science.
+There is also the School of Computer Science, which is part of the College of Engineering, and the Center for Criminal Sciences and School of Education, both part of the College of General Studies.

 Indiana Tech is also home to the College of Professional Studies, which offers accelerated courses for mature learners.
-The College of Professional studies offers many of the same undergraduate degrees found in the other three colleges as well as several master's degrees.
+The College of Professional Studies offers many of the same undergraduate degrees found in the other three colleges as well as several master's degrees and a Ph.D.

 Indiana Tech's traditional day school is located in Fort Wayne, Indiana.
 Students enrolled in the College of Professional Studies may attend classes at various locations convenient for them throughout Indiana.
+Many programs are also available online.

 Academic Calendars

 Our Philosophy 5

-A Brief History of Indiana Tech 6

-Campus Map

-Faculty & Academic Staff
+Faculty 6

-Administration and Staff

-Board of Trustees
+Board of Trustees 9

-Alumni Association Board of Directors

-Accreditation
+Accreditation 10

-Degrees
+Degree Offerings

 College of Business

-Mission & Vision Statement
+About the College of Business 12

 Accounting A.S.
+14

-Accounting B.S
+Accounting B.S 15

-About the Business Administration A.S.
+About the Programs 16

-and B.S.
-Programs

-Business Administration Degree Progams:
+Health Care Management Concentration, B.S 17

+Finance Concentration, B.S

+Human Resources Concentration, B.S 19

+Management Concentration, B.S

 Management Concentration, A.S.
-30

-Management Information Systems, B.S.
+Management Information Systems, B.S 22

 Marketing Concentration, B.S.
+23

 Sports Management Concentration, B.S.
-33

 Production Management Concentration, A.S.
-34
+25

 Organizational Leadership, B.S.
-35

 College of Engineering

-Mission Statement 36
+About the College of Engineering

-Biomedical Engineering, B.S 38
+Biomedical Engineering, B.S

-Computer Engineering, B.S.
-39
+Computer Engineering, B.S

-Electrical Engineering, B.S .40
+Electrical Engineering, B.S

-Energy Engineering, B.S.
-41
+Energy Engineering, B.S

-Industrial & Manufacturing Engineering, B.S.
-42
+Industrial & Manufacturing Engineering, B.S

-Industrial & Manufacturing Engineering, A.S 43
+Industrial & Manufacturing Engineering, A.S

-Mechanical Engineering, B.S. .
-44
+Mechanical Engineering, B.S.

+School of Computer Sciences

-School of Computer Studies
+About the School of Computer Sciences

-Mission Statement 46

 Computer Science, B.A.
-48

-Computer Science, B.S 49
+Computer Science, B.S 43

-Computer Security & Investigation, B.S 50
+Computer Security & Investigation, B.S

 Graphic Communication, A.S.
-51
+45

+Computer Science, B.S. .43

+Computer Security & Investigation, B.S.
+44

+Graphic Communication, A.S. .45

-Information Systems, B.A 52
+Information Systems, B.A 46

-Information Systems, B.S.
-53
+Information Systems, B.S. .47

 Networking, B.S.
-54
+48

 Network Management, A.S.
-55
+49

 Software Engineering, B.S.
-56
+50

 Web Development, B.S.
-57
+51

-Web Design, A.S.
-58
+Web Design, A.S. .52